apache/pulsar/site2/docs/administration-pulsar-shell.md

 </TabItem>
 <TabItem value="file">

-If the file is on your local machine you can use the `--file` option.
+If the file is on your local machine, use the `--file` option.

 ```